-The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience.
+The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience. which are in accordance with the guidance in KCSIE (September 2020).

 6.19.2 Children staying with host families - now referred to as homestay